• Downloads

 Type Phishing Scam

-Scammers websites tiktok.r5nt.cloud, tiktok.rtx4.cloud
+Scammers websites tiktok.r5nt.cloud, tiktok.rtx4.cloud, video.youtubze.cloud

-Distribution methods facebook, spam emails, online ads, social media, fake websites, text messages
+Distribution methods Facebook, spam emails, online ads, social media, fake websites, text messages

 What to Do When You Receive a “Look Who Just Died” Text Message